ufz/ogs/web/content/docs/benchmarks/hydro-thermal/ClassicalTransportExample/index.md

 ### Theory

-Stabilization is the numerical approach to eliminate the spacial oscillations produced by the Galerkin finite element method for the advection diffusion transport equation.
+Stabilization is the numerical approach to eliminate the spatial oscillations produced by the Galerkin finite element method for the advection diffusion transport equation.

 The advection diffusion transport equation takes the form